Contributors

 Joseph Nechvatal is an American artist and writer periodically living in Paris since 1995.
 His book of 1993-2006 essays Towards an Immersive Intelligence was published by Edgewise Press in 2009.
 In 2011 his Open Humanities Press book Immersion Into Noise was published by the University of Michigan.
 He has also published two books with Punctum Press: Minóy (ed.)
 (2014) and Destroyer of Naivetés (2015), a book of his farcical erotic poetry. | Instagram @josephnechvatal | Twitter @twinkletwink

 Joseph P. O’Brien founded FLAPPERHOUSE magazine, and served as managing editor during its five year-run.
 Joseph’s writing has appeared in Entropy, Queen Mob’s Teahouse, Yes Poetry, and Matchbook, among other places.
-By day, Joseph works in a public library and runs a Musical Storytime program for children.
+By day, Joseph works in a public library and runs a musical storytime program for children.
 Joseph writes most of their work in a room with a giant poster of Uma Thurman as Mia Wallace. | @josephpob

 Lisa Oliver is a writer and artist living in New Orleans, Louisiana.